 - Triple talaq provides security to wife.

-- Women get killed when men don’t have easy divorce.
+- Women get killed when men don’t have an easy divorce.

-- Obtaining divorce from courts scandalises women’s character, for men the damage is little.
+- Obtaining a divorce from courts scandalises women’s character, for men the damage is little.

-- Obtaining divorce from courts “deters re-marriage” prospects of men, women.
+- Obtaining a divorce from courts “deters re-marriage” prospects of men, women.